 Hey there!
 This thread is about board games.
 Let me tell you about them!

-GREAT GAMES TO INTRODUCE TO JUST ABOUT ANYONE (including those new to games):
+GREAT GAMES FOR JUST ABOUT ANYONE (especially those new to games):

 Ticket to Ride